JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 We also observe that in several areas the theoretical best approach did not deliver the best practical result (i.e. a "better" algorithm delivered a more noisy result for &alpha; and &omega;).
 Therefore, this avenue isn't investigated yet, but will remain a continuing area of improvement.

 This doesn't definitively exclude the use of more complex polynomial regression methods: alternative methods for higher polynomials within a datastream could be as CPU intensive as Theil-Senn Quadratic regression now, and their use could be isolated to specific combination of Raspberry hardware and settings.
-Thus, this will remain an active area of investigation for future versions.
+Thus, this choice for the specific algorithm will remain an active area of investigation for future versions.

+#### Implementation choices in the Theil-Sen regression

+Theil-Sen is normally limited to linear regression.
+By using Lagrange interpolation, and a "median of triplets" approach we devised an algorithm that can be used on quadratics.
+In essence, it calculates the ideal quadratic for each combination of three datapoints in the dataset, and uses a median to determine the quadratic coefficent.
+This suggests an O(n<sup>3</sup>) algorithm, where n is the *flankLength*.
+However, by use of a sliding window and reuse of previous calculation data reduced it to O(n<sup>2</sup>) per added datapoint, which is sufficient for all known applications.
+Some relevant elements need to be mentioned:

+* Traditionally, all coefficients are determined in a single calculation cycle: the a, b and c are all calculated in the same cycle of Lagrange interpolations.
+However, we implemented a two-stage approach, after determining the quadratic coefficient a, the linear coefficient b and intercept c are calculated via linear Theil-Sen regression on the residual of y = a x<sup>2</sup> + &epsilon;.
+Emperical testing shows that this leads to more consistent and better results (i.e. more accurate estimate of angular velocity &omega; and higher degrees of fit based on the same data).
+The computational penalty is relatively low, but the improvements are measureable.
+* Use of trimming, for example to prevent heads or tails of the drive entering the drag-calculation has negative effects.
+Where a test sample (a Concept2 RowErg on drag 68, which is the most difficult for OpenRowingMonitor) with the current algorithm has an R<sup>2</sup> of 0.96, applying trimming reduced this to a R<sup>2</sup> of 0.93
+* Use of Tuskey's mean instead of the median also had negative effects.
+Where a test sample (a Concept2 RowErg on drag 68, which is the most difficult for OpenRowingMonitor) with the current algorithm has an R<sup>2</sup> of 0.96, applying Tuskey's mean reduced this to a R<sup>2</sup> of 0.91 with a lot of stroke detection errors, even after adjusting key parameters accordingly.

+Further improvements to the implementation of the Theil-Sen is an active topic of investigation.

-### Use of Quadratic Theil-Senn regression and a weighed average filter for determining &omega; and &alpha;
+#### Integration: Use of Quadratic Theil-Senn regression and a weighed average filter for determining &omega; and &alpha;

 Angular velocity &omega; and angular acceleration &alpha; are quite dynamic.
 As *currentDt* only provides us with a position and time to wok with, options for determining these values are quite limited.
 The standard numerical approach of &omega; = ${&Delta;&theta; \over &Delta;t}$ and the subsequent &alpha; = ${&Delta;&omega; \over &Delta;t}$ are too inpricise and vulnerable to noise.
 Tests show ((see the test for the cubic function f(x) = x<sup>3</sup> + 2x<sup>2</sup> + 4x in [flywheel.test.js](../app/engine/Flywheel.test.js)) that in a artificial noise free series simulating a continuous accelerating flywheel, the underestimation varies but is significant: